freifeld/cpabDiffeo/README.md

 export PYTHONPATH=$PYTHONPATH:$~/cpabDiffeo/
 ```
 # How to run the code
-For now, this is just quick demo that shows synthesis in 2d and has several possible configurations.
-I will soon upload more options (other dimensions, inference, etc.).
-More details coming soon.
+For now, this is just quick demo that shows synthesis in 2d and has several possible configurations that the user can modify.
 To run the demo, first neviagate into the cpab directory.
 Then:
 ```
 python cpa2d/TransformWrapper_example.py
 ```